kxgolder/Shazamboni/README_SOFTWARE.md

 **The steps are abbreviated below:**

-1. Open an IDE on your computer, like terminal
+1. Open an IDE on your computer, like Terminal

 2. On the same IDE as in step 1, type and run ***git clone  https://github.com/kxgolder/Shazamboni***